mbudisic/MA321-Clarkson-F19/journal.md

 - What is meant by "(ordered) set A is dense in set B"?
 Is (a) $$\mathbb{R}$$ dense in $$\mathbb{R}$$, (b) (a) $$\mathbb{N}$$ dense in $$\mathbb{N}$$, (a) $$\mathbb{Q}$$ dense in $$\mathbb{R}$$?
 - Explain "Archimedean property" in words.

-### Wed  -- Sep 11	-- 1.2.
+### Fri  -- Sep 11	-- 1.2.
 Set of real numbers - Suprema, infima, inequalities

 - Explain the difference between *infimum* and *minimum* of a set.
 Give an example of a set for which only one (infimum or minimum) exist.
 - Find the part of the book that says that if $$\forall x \in A, \forall y \in B$$ it holds $$x < y$$ implies only $$\sup A \leq \inf B$$ and **not** a strict inequality.
 Give an example of this that is *not* already in the book.